richytruitt/Backup-tool/README.md

 ## 4. Run backup.py under Backup-tool/backup/backup.py

 Running this is going to generate a zip archive inside the directory you listed as temp_backup_dir in backup.ini.
-The zip archive will get sent to the SFTP server and available to view from http://<ip of Apache server>/backups
+The zip archive will get sent to the SFTP server and available to view from http://__ip of SFTP machine__ /backups